-Employers, invest now for skilled workers in the next couple of years!
-The Health Care Apprenticeship Consortium is the solution to recruit and retain employees.
+Invest now for skilled workers in the next couple of years!
+The Health Care Apprenticeship Consortium helps you recruit and retain employees.

 Benefits of Apprenticeship for Employers: increased retention for apprentices and mentors, pipeline of skilled workers, better matching of skills with your needs and culture, increased bottom line, employee loyalty, and higher productivity.

 How does it work?
-The Health Care Apprenticeship Consortium will partner with you to create and implement an apprenticeship program.
+The Health Care Apprenticeship Consortium partners with you to create and implement an apprenticeship program.
 You only need one apprentice.
 Watch our implementation video below to learn more.

 - Applicants must be 18 or older, have a high school diploma or equivalent, and be able to perform the physical duties of the role.